 - A digital rectal examination is usually sufficient for the diagnosis and the treatment planning of anal abscesses and fistulae.

-- Initial investigation will depend on presentation but may include a screen for sexually transmitted diseases and/or investigation for inflammatory bowel disease, diverticular disease or lower gastrointestinal tract malignancy.
+- Initial investigation will depend on presentation but may include a screen for sexually transmitted infections and/or investigation for inflammatory bowel disease, diverticular disease or lower gastrointestinal tract malignancy.

 - Proctosigmoidoscopy may be performed to exclude associated diseases.